kuehhirt/kuehhirt.github.io/teaching.md

 * [Discrimination in the labor market](https://www.dropbox.com/s/20yuvx0emg2pkc1/syllabus.pdf?dl=0)
 * [Family context and child development](https://www.dropbox.com/s/4heh9cgbxsawcgt/syllabus_v2.pdf?dl=0)

-In Cologne, I've also taught a research lab on higher education and the labor market, a seminar on gender inequality in the family and the labor market, and a complimentary exercise for the introductory statistics lecture in the B.A. program.
+In Cologne, I've also taught a research lab on higher education and the labor market, a seminar on gender inequality in the family and the labor market, and a complementary exercise for the introductory statistics lecture in the B.A. program.

 * * *